tableaunoir/tableaunoir/README.md

 <img src="./imgREADME/screenshot.png" title="Screenshot of tableaunoir showcasing magnets to illustrate sorting algorithms" alt="Screenshot of tableaunoir showcasing magnets to illustrate sorting algorithms" width="300"/> <img src="./imgREADME/screenshot2.png" title="Screenshot of tableaunoir showcasing magnets to illustrate graph algorithms" alt="Screenshot of tableaunoir showcasing magnets to illustrate graph algorithms" width="150"/> <img src="./imgREADME/screenshot3.png" title="Screenshot of tableaunoir showcasing magnets to illustrate B-tree algorithms" alt="Screenshot of tableaunoir showcasing magnets to illustrate B-tree algorithms" width="300"/> <img src="./imgREADME/simcitygraph.png" title="Screenshot of tableaunoir showcasing magnets to illustrate large graph algorithms, using Sim City icons for nodes" alt="Screenshot of tableaunoir showcasing magnets to illustrate large graph algorithms, using Sim City icons for nodes" width="300"/> <img src="./imgREADME/euclide.png" title="Screenshot of tableaunoir showcasing a course using colors etc" alt="Screenshot of tableaunoir showcasing a course using colors etc" width="300"/> <img src="./imgREADME/screenshot_tablet.jpg" title="Screenshot of tableaunoir showcasing the latest toolbar, magnets, texts etc" alt="Screenshot of tableaunoir showcasing the latest toolbar, magnets, texts etc" width="300"/>

-Also Tableaunoir is ideal to give standard lectures.
+["Tableau noir" means blackboard in french](https://www.deepl.com/translator#fr/en/Tableau%20noir).
+It is ideal to give standard lectures.
 You may divide your board in panels and navigate panel by panel.

 <img src="./imgREADME/coursparcourslargeur.gif" alt="A small gif video showcasing the use of tableaunoir in a course on breadth-first search" width="680"/>